telerik/blazor-docs/components/grid/columns/bound.md

 * `ref` - the standard Blazor reference name.

+* `FieldType` - when binding the grid to an `object` rather than a real model, set this to the `typeof` the field the column will be displaying.
+Such a case would be <a href="https://github.com/telerik/blazor-ui/tree/master/grid/binding-to-expando-object" target="_blank">binding to expando objects</a>, using [OnRead with grouping]({%slug components/grid/manual-operations%}#grouping-with-onread) or <a href="https://demos.telerik.com/blazor-ui/grid/data-table" target="_blank">binding to a DataTable</a>.

 * `EditorTemplate` - this property can also be used as an inner tag and it lets you define the [column edit content]({%slug components/grid/features/templates%}#edit-template).
 It can also point to a component name.

 * `FilterCellTemplate` - this property can also be used as an inner tag and it lets you customize [the Grid Filter Row]({%slug grid-templates-filter%}#filter-row-template).
 It can also point to a component name.

 * `FilterMenuTemplate` - this property can also be used as an inner tag and it lets you customize [the Grid Filter Menu]({%slug grid-templates-filter%}#filter-menu-template).
 It can also point to a component name.

 >tip You can find more examples in the rest of the grid documentation and in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).